AnkushThakur08/Typescript-YT/TSNotes.md

 - You cannot create **Object** from the Abstract Class
 - 1st You need to extends and then you can create
 - It is just a blue Print
+- you can give a byDefault Feature in the Abstract Class

 ```typescript
 class Company {